semanzi/nomAppOriginal/BUILD.md

 The ```Dockerfile``` here should enable simple building and deployment on a range of cloud hosting services.
 It can also be used for automated (DevOps) build and deployment, for example with GitHub Actions.

+The base Docker image includes Meinheld and Gunicorn with automatic configuation.
+By providing an appropriately named application, i.e. ```main.py``` in directory ```app```, with a (flask) server named ```app```, everything should just work.
+See <https://github.com/tiangolo/meinheld-gunicorn-flask-docker> for more information on this Docker image and recommendations for alternatives.

 ## Running locally
 There is no requirement to have a local Docker environment to build and run the container locally,